Shopify/ghostferry/docs/source/verifiers.rst

 InlineVerifier
 --------------

-Ghostferry's core algorithm has ran for millions of times and is backed by a TLA+ specification.
+Ghostferry's core algorithm has run for millions of times and is backed by a TLA+ specification.
 There's a high degree of confidence in its correctness.
 However, correctness analysis assumed that the data is perfectly copied from the source to the target MySQL.
 However, this may not be the case as the data